The Rundown

 - Too high in fat for those with sensitive pancreas

-If you’re keen to feed your Miniature Schnauzer raw food, Stella & Chewy’s Dinner Patties is the way to go.
-These dinner patties are easy to use and even easier to eat!
-No matter your Schnauzer’s size, they’ll love these and be well-nourished eating them.
-They are too high in fat for dogs with pancreatic problems, though.
+If you’re keen to feed your miniature schnauzer raw food, Stella & Chewy’s Raw Dinner Patties is the way to go.
+These patties are easy to prepare and so tasty that your little pooch will surely love.

 click to see more